See Tom Cruise show off daring 'Mission: Impossible' stunt

 Actor Tom Cruise never shies away from a scary stunt.
-Whether he's dangling from a cliff's edge in the desert or walking on the side of the largest glass skyscraper in Dubai, Cruise prefers to do a lot of his own stunts, and document the process for fans who want to see him put himself in harms way for the sake of entertainment.
+Whether he's dangling from a cliff's edge in the desert or walking on the side of the largest glass skyscraper in Dubai, he prefers to do a lot of his own stunts, and sometimes documents the process for fans who want to see him put himself in harm's way for the sake of entertainment.

 On Wednesday, Cruise shared a video on Instagram and YouTube breaking down the helicopter stunt for fans.

-The camera men explain in the video that they developed special rigs to capture the stunt and prove that Cruise is the only one flying the helicopter during the death-defying feat.
+In the video, the camera men explain that they developed special rigs to capture the stunt and prove that Cruise is the only one flying the helicopter during the death-defying feat.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.